Index (click the link to jump to section):

 Overtime (3v3) and 4v4 are are included with 5v5 when referring to “even strength”.
 Many reports also include pulling the goalie as even strength (6vs5).
 For this reason, you should be careful in understanding which game strength is being used.

 “On-Ice Statistics” – refers to statistics that are tied to the results for all skaters on the ice with a given player, usually at 5v5.
 On-ice CF% (shot share) and on-ice shooting percentage are examples.
+They can be shown as raw counts, rates per 60 minutes, relative to team, or relative to teammates.
+They are usually shown “adjusted” – this adjusts for score and venue effects.
+A fuller explanation of relative versions can be found in the SKATR glossary and Guide in section 1 above.
+The relative to teammate version is usually seen as coming closest to isolating the individual contribution of a player.

 “Adjusted” – this most often refers to the adjustment of on-ice statistics such as CF% for score and venue effects.
 (Individual statistics like goals are not adjusted.)
 Teams who are leading or who play on the road tend to take fewer shots.
 These are adjusted upwards to try and account for these effects.
 In the same way, teams who are trailing or who play at home will see their statistics adjusted down.